July 26, 2012

 The scuttle frame is pretty simple.
 Three tubes fit directly over the upper frame rails (P and F tubes).
 A raised fourth tube then completes the parallelogram and sets up a mounting structure for the steering column.
 We'll be using a 1"x2" tube for this, with a cutout for the steering column.
 Later on, the upper firewall will be attached to the front of the frame, the dashboard will be attached to the back, and 20-gauge steel or aluminum sheet will cover the top.
 The scuttle frame can be welded to the P and F tubes, but we're going to bolt ours on just as soon as we can figure out a way to do that.

-We have many more welding tasks ahead, but most of them will require flipping the frame around, which we're unlikely to be able to do with everything that's currently attached to it.
+We have many more welding tasks ahead, but most of them will require flipping the frame around, which we're unlikely to be able to do with everything that's currently attached to itt, like for example the suspension.
 So the next step after the scuttle install will be to take everything apart.
 This should be fairly uneventful and so we won't report the actual progress of that here, but we'll be back before it's time to install the engine.
 Probably way before.

 Our Build Log